Lockjaw (character): Lockjaw - 2018

 According to Diamond Comics Distributors, Lockjaw #1 was the 139th best selling comic book in February 2018.
 Lockjaw #2 was the 190th best selling comic book in March 2018.

-Brandon Davis of Comicbook.com gave Lockjaw #1 a grade of 4 out of 5, stating, "A tale of man's best friend kicks off as Lockjaw branches from the reins of Black Bolt and his Attilan home for a planet-trotting adventure.
+Brandon Davis of ComicBook.com gave Lockjaw #1 a grade of 4 out of 5, stating, "A tale of man's best friend kicks off as Lockjaw branches from the reins of Black Bolt and his Attilan home for a planet-trotting adventure.
 Daniel Kibblesmith pairs the oversized teleporting pup with once-hero D-Man for an adventure which will certainly teach them to rely on each other, possibly one more than the other, in an unnecessary but potentially quite fun adventure."
-Jesse Schedeen of IGN gave Lockjaw #1 a grade of 8.6 out of 10, saying, " By now readers should have a certain idea of what to expect from a comic about Lockjaw.
+Jesse Schedeen of IGN gave Lockjaw #1 a grade of 8.6 out of 10, saying, "By now readers should have a certain idea of what to expect from a comic about Lockjaw.
 He's a gigantic, teleporting dog with a habit of getting into wacky adventures when he isn't busy teleporting the Inhumans to and fro.
 Tonally, we're not exactly talking The Dark Knight Returns here.
 But while this new miniseries is every bit as goofy as one would expect, it also manages to weave in a surprising amount of emotional depth in the process. [...]
 It's understandable if readers are feeling burnt out on the Inhumans at this point.
 However, Lockjaw #1 offers an entertaining diversion from the norm that places more emphasis on Lockjaw's new partner than the trusty canine himself.
 This issue delivers all the wacky superhero fun one would expect, but it anchors that fun with a surprisingly deep look at a fallen hero in crisis."

 Other versions

 Age of Apocalypse

-In the reality where Apocalypse had conquered North America, Apocalypse approached the Inhumans to gain access to the Terrigen Mist; however the Inhumans refused to deliver such material, until one of them, Maximus, made a secret deal with Apocalypse.
-Maximus would give the Terrigen Mist to Apocalypse if the High Lord granted him a position in the Horsemen.
-Maximus then took over the Inhumans Royal Family, slaying all those who stood in his way, including Lockjaw.
-As the new Death, Maximus created twisted clones based on the royal family that were loyal to him.
-The clone of Lockjaw clashed with the X-Men when they traveled to the Blue Area of the Moon to try to kill Apocalypse during a time when he was recuperating there.
-Lockjaw used its tuning fork to knock out Morph.
-The X-Men freed themselves and defeated Maximus.
-Despite the Inhumans' initial victory, Lockjaw and all of the Royal Family were killed when the Ship was destroyed by Sunfire.
+An alternate universe variant of Lockjaw from Earth-295 and clones of him created by Maximus appear in Age of Apocalypse.

 Earth X

-In the alternate future of Earth X, Lockjaw is shot by some gaseous bullet and murdered by Maximus.
-His teleportation-forehead assembly is seemingly the only part of him that has survived.
-It is used by Black Bolt and the other Inhumans to investigate happenings on Earth.
+In the alternate future of Earth X (Earth-9997), Lockjaw is killed by Maximus.
+Black Bolt and the other Inhumans later recover his harness and use it to investigate happenings on Earth.